-Comment: It is requested that excise rates on cigarettes are held at current levels for at least three years or until the illicit trade has been drastically reduced.
-An excise freeze (R833/1000 sticks) on cigarettes for 3 years is needed to allow consumers to afford legal cigarettes.
+It is requested that excise rates on cigarettes are held at current levels for at least three years or until the illicit trade has been drastically reduced.

-Response: Not accepted.
-There is an excise tax policy in place to increase the excise rates by at least inflation or targeted incidence, whichever is higher, on an annual basis.
-Addressing the concerns regarding illicit trade in tobacco products will happen concurrently with the implementation of the excise tax policy on tobacco products.
+Not accepted.
+There is an excise tax policy in place to increase the excise rates by at least inflation or the targeted incidence, whichever is higher, on an annual basis.
+The decision to raise excise duties also rests with the Minister of Finance.

-Comment: It is recommended that less harmful tobacco products be given subcategory role, and an excise rate that reflects the harm associated with the product.
+It is recommended that less harmful tobacco products be given subcategory role, and an excise rate that reflects the harm associated with the product.
 As these categories are new in the tobacco category, affording consumers options to migrate to these new products as harm reduced products must outweigh the need to tax them on the same level as cigarettes.
 Using the Risk Continuum Model, as a guiding tool for excise structuring, tobacco heated products, for example, must carry an excise rate equivalent to their harm and the premium price position they currently occupy.
 On the other hand, nicotine containing chemical preparations have 95% less harmful health effects and should be encouraged as a substitute product to cigarettes.

-Response: Accepted.
+Accepted.
 Government had already indicated in the 2019 February Budget that the use of electronic cigarettes and tobacco heating products has increased in recent years, and it intends to start taxing these products.
 The process will be completed in consultation with the National Department of Health, who have already started a process of amending the current tobacco legislation through the "Control of Tobacco Products and Electronic Delivery Systems Bill".
 The excise policy work in this regard is currently underway.